 - Neck injuries were found to contribute to fibromyalgia symptoms in a study published by Arthritis & Rheumatism in 1997, where 22% of patients with neck injuries reported symptoms of fibromyalgia.

 - Poor sleep

 I encourage you to explore a new way of treating and beating fibromyalgia-finding and fixing causes, not treating symptoms.
 You can learn more about this new revolutionary approach, the same one I’ve used for years to help thousands feel good again.

-Please join me each and every Tuesday night for a live FREE Treating and Beating Fibromyalgia Teleconference (replays are available).
+Please join me each and every week for a live FREE Treating and Beating Fibromyalgia Teleconference (replays are available).

 Register for free at www.endfibronow.com